llmonpy/llmonpy-blog/docs/ai-moat.md

-# How Starts Will Build a Moat
+# How Startups Will Build a Moat
 *by [Tom Burns](mailto:public@llmonpy.ai)* <br><br>
 Climbing a learning curve sooner  or faster is a proven path for a company to build a moat to defend itself from copycats.
 The steps on the learning curve for a LLM application are examples of good responses to requests.
 Startups